osam-cologne/archlinux-proaudio/HOWITWORKS.md

 * We support building for the `aarch64` architecture.
 * One can test the build locally on any Linux system, not just Arch Linux, when one has `drone-cli` installed.
-* We can sync package updates to AUR packages repositories.
+* We can sync package updates to AUR package repositories.

 Cons: